Bachelor of Science (B.Sc.)

 - Check your schedule to ensure that there are no conflicts.

 - Some electives are required courses for certain majors and may be restricted.
 If space allows, restrictions on these courses may be removed near the end of the course selection period, allowing all students the opportunity to register.
+You should select an elective but keep checking WebAdvisor to see if space in your preferred elective becomes available.

 - Should you find that all sections of a required course are full, please first check the B.Sc.
 Academic Advising website for updates.
 If you continue to experience difficulties, please contact the B.Sc.
 Academic Counselling Centre (contact information follows).